StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 {% tabs %}
 {% tab title="curl with authentication" %}
-StackState server can be configured to authenticate users when they access the application.
-In this case, an export curl script is required to first obtain a token before making the export request.
+You can configure StackState server to authenticate users when they access the application.
+To do this, an export curl script must first obtain a token before making the export request.
 This isn't necessary when using the StackState CLI as authentication details are configured during installation.

 Here is a sample sequence of curl commands to achieve this.
 The `<api-token>` used for authorization is available on the **CLI** page in the StackState UI main menu: